yoonix/yoonix.github.io/content/blog/almost-30-years-later.md

 ## Today
 I’ve actively spent over 25 years of my life online and I’m a ghost!
 Doing web searches for my name, the handles I’ve used over the years, even my own email address lead to almost nothing related to me.
 It’s as if I was never here.

-Well, I hope to change that.
+I hope to change that.

 Welcome to my blog.